Slow Rotation for the Super-Puff Planet Kepler-51d: Acknowledgments

 \section{Acknowledgments}

-This work would not have been possible without Jessica Libby-Roberts and her co-proposers of the successful JWST program 2571, which delivered such exquisite data.
+This work would not have been possible without Jessica Libby-Roberts and her co-proposers of the successful {\it JWST} program 2571, which delivered such exquisite data.
 We are also grateful to Ben Cassese for his \texttt{squishyplanet} code, and to Edan Rein \& Aviv Ofir for their {\tt pyPpluS} code, which accelerated our work.
-We would also like to thank Fei Dai, Akash Gupta, and Yubo Su for helpful discussions about the analysis and interpretation of our results.
+We would also like to thank the anonymous referee for a timely and thoughtful report, as well as Fei Dai, Akash Gupta, and Yubo Su for helpful discussions about the analysis and interpretation of our results.
 Lastly, we are pleased to acknowledge that the work reported in this paper was substantially performed using the Princeton Research Computing resources at Princeton University, which is a consortium of groups led by the Princeton Institute for Computational Science and Engineering (PICSciE) and the Office of Information Technology's Research Computing.

+The data presented in this article were obtained from the Mikulski Archive for Space Telescopes (MAST) at the Space Telescope Science Institute.
+The observations can be accessed at \dataset[10.17909/yhfg-m926]{https://doi.org/10.17909/yhfg-m926}.